 In addition, our success depends in part upon our ability to attract, train, develop and retain a sufficient number of crew members who understand and appreciate our culture and can represent our brand effectively and establish credibility with our business partners and consumers.
 If we are unable to win in a competitive market for top talent capable of meeting our business needs and expectations, our business and brand image may be impaired.
 For example, in Springfield, Missouri, where Egg Central Station is located, there is a tight labor market.
-As a result of this tight labor market, we may be unable to attract and retain crew members with the skills we require, particularly given the need for additional crew members due to our expansion of Egg Central Station.
+As a result of this tight labor market, we may be unable to attract and retain crew members with the skills we require.
+Additionally, a large portion of our existing and newly hired workforce outside of Egg Central Station is working remotely on a permanent basis.
+Although we believe we manage our operations to handle remote working conditions efficiently, it is possible that such remote work arrangements could adversely impact crew member cohesiveness, efficiency, professional development, operational agility and retention.
 Any failure to meet our staffing needs or any material increase in turnover rates of our crew members may adversely affect our business, financial condition and results of operations.